sowmith78/OSS/README.md

 ## Build Maven Project
 - If the project is not imported as Maven Project
 	- Right click project > Configure > Convert to Maven Project
-- Right click project > Run As > Maven build > write goals as 'clean install' and then Click OK.
+- Right click project > Run As > Maven build > write goals as 'clean install' > Click Run.
 Check if your build is success or not.
-- After the Maven build, Right click project and Click Refresh.
+- After the Maven build, Right click project > Click Refresh.

 ## Run Project
 - Right click project > run as > run on server